michaelyang-21/pka/README.md

 # pka

-pKa prediction using Gradient Boosting
+pKa and/or solubility prediction using LightGBM and molecule descriptors